FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Mixed Reality/Mixed Reality Systems/CETA.md

+---
+tags: [CETA,mixed-reality,elementary-school,game-based]
+---

-# Using the MR system CETA to Ecnourage Mathematics Learning
+# Using the MR system CETA to Encourage Mathematics Learning

 CETA is a [[Mixed Reality]] (MR) system designed for an educational environment such as a school or daycare [^1].
 The system is composed of an android tablet, a mirror, and set of tangible wooden blocks that the learners can manipulate to complete tasks [^1].
 The system uses the tablet to display exercises while the mirror reflects the image of the blocks back at the tablet to act as an input for activity interaction [^1].
 The entire CETA system is displayed in Figure 1.
 In order to complete an activity, students manipulate the blocks according to the exercise instructions [^1].
 Like many learning-based systems, CETA involves gamifying algebra ([[Game-Based Learning]]) to increase engagement with the topic as shown in Figure 2.
 Similarly to the system created by Salman et al., [[Mixed Reality with Tangibles]], engagement is further increased with a fantasy narrator; however, this time it’s a robot named Bruno [^1, 2].